underscoreio/shapeless-guide/src/pages/generic/products.md

   createEncoder(a => env.encode(gen.to(a)))
 ```

-Note that the `Aux` type isn't changing any semantics here---it's
+Note that the `Aux` type isn't changing any semantics---it's
 just making things easier to read.
 This pattern is used frequently in the shapeless codebase.
 </div>